Bilo jednom u Hrvatskoj

-Bilo jednom u Hrvatskoj is an album by Croatian singer Marko Perković Thompson.
-It was released on December 8, 2006.
+Bilo jednom u Hrvatskoj is the sixth studio album by the Croatian singer-songwriter Marko Perković Thompson, released on 8 December 2006.

 All songs on the album were written by Perković, with the exceptions of "Lipa Kaja" written by Zdenko Hršak and "Tamo gdje su moji korijeni" written by both Thompson and Faruk "Fayo" Buljubašić.

 In 2007, 45,000 copies of the album were sold, making it Croatia Records' best-selling album of the year.
 It is one of the all-time best-selling albums in Croatia, with sales of over 120,000 units.